Coherent confluence modulo relations and double groupoids: Introduction

 where $f,g$ are horizontal cells, and $e,e'$ are vertical cells.
-In \cite{GuiraudMalbos09}, rewriting sequences with respect to an $n$-polygraph are interpreted by $n$-cells in the free category generated by the polygraph.
-In Section~\ref{S:PolygraphsModulo}, we give an interpretation of confluence modulo for an $n$-polygraph modulo $(R,E,S)$ in a free $(n-1)$-category enriched in double categories, where the horizontal cells are the $n$-cells of the free $n$-category $S^\ast$ generated by the $n$-polygraph $S$ and the vertical cells are the $n$-cells of the free $(n,n-1)$-category $\tck{E}$ generated by the $n$-polygraph $E$.
-In this way, horizontal cells represent rewriting sequences modulo, vertical cells represent the congruence generated by $E$ and square cells represent \emph{coherence cells modulo}.
-We define a \emph{branching modulo $E$} of an $n$-polygraph modulo $(R,E,S)$ as a triple $(f,e,g)$, where $f$ and $g$ are $n$-cells of $S^\ast$ and $e$ is an $n$-cell of $\tck{E}$, that we picture as follows
+Section~\ref{S:PolygraphsModulo} formulates the property of confluence for an $n$-polygraph modulo $\Pr=(R,E,S)$ using cubical diagrams made of $n$-cells of the free $n$-category $(R_{\leq n-1},S)^\ast$ as horizontal edges, and $n$-cells of the free $(n,n-1)$-category $\tck{(R_{\leq n-1},E)}$ generated by $E$ as vertical edges.
+Thus, we formulate our coherence results in the structure of $(n-1)$-category enriched in double groupoids, obtained by adjoining \emph{coherence cells modulo}, that are given by square cells filling the confluence diagrams of polygraphs modulo.
+We define a \emph{branching} of $\Pr$ as a triple~$(f,e,g)$, where $f$ and $g$ are $n$-cells of $S^\ast$ and $e$ is an $n$-cell of $\tck{E}$, that we picture as follows

 Such a branching is \emph{confluent modulo $E$} if there exist $n$-cells $f'$ and $g'$ in $S^\ast$ and an $n$-cell $e'$ in $\tck{E}$ as in the following diagram: